 - Describing and visualizing its structure was also straightforward (unlike hematite), so I didn’t need to spend too much time on that.

 - Lithium-ion batteries are everywhere, so I had plenty of real-world applications at my disposal.

 - Most importantly, its hexagonal structure matched the ✨aesthetics✨ of my intended poster design.

 Then came the fun part – putting it all together.

 I made my poster resemble the Department of Materials Science and Engineering’s website because it has a neat background graphic that I wanted to include (plus, it’s my favourite shade of blue).
 My biggest challenge was fitting everything I needed into such a small space while keeping all the figures legible.
-Eventually, my work culminated in a poster that I still have hanging in my room today03 I wanted to embed the poster in this post but WordPress isn't having it today 🙁 .
+I wanted to embed the poster in this post but WordPress isn't having it today 🙁 .

 Assignment 5 – A Research Proposal (24.900)